udityamerit/all_MLpackages/README.md

 3. **Random Forest**
    An ensemble method that enhances prediction accuracy and reduces overfitting, Random Forest is especially suitable for medical data analysis.

-4. **K-Nearest Neighbors (KNN)**
-   A simple yet powerful classifier that performs well when the dataset is small and relatively noise-free, like some medical datasets.

 5. **Decision Tree**
    Decision Trees provide interpretability by showing which features are most relevant to predicting breast cancer outcomes.